xenris/nbavr/readme.md

 1. Copy one of the examples to somewhere convenient.
 2. Clone nbavr into lib/nbavr/.
 3. Check that Tuprules.tup and build.sh are correct for your setup.
-4. Run build.sh -u to compile and upload to a device.
+4. Run "build.sh -u" to compile and upload to a device.

 ## Communicating over serial
 picocom --imap lfcrlf --omap crlf /dev/ttyACM1

 Change the serial port to suit your system.

-## Interrupts and hardware used
+## Interrupts and hardware used by nbavr
-The task manager uses the 8bit timer/counter0 with the overflow interrupt to run.
+The task manager uses the watchdog timer to monitor tasks.

 ## Devices tested
 * atmega328p